 - Personal preferences.
 With whom would you be most comfortable speaking (therapist gender, someone with a particular cultural or linguistic background, etc.)?
 How important are these preferences to you?

-Although your Counseling Center clinician can help you in your efforts to connect with off-campus care that is appropriate, affordable, and accessible, we do not monitor or guarantee the quality of care from private providers.
+Although My SSP or your Center for Well-Being clinician can help you in your efforts to connect with off-campus care that is appropriate, affordable, and accessible, we do not monitor or guarantee the quality of care from private providers.

 If you have any concerns about the quality of care you receive from a private provider, you should first consider bringing up your concerns with that provider.

-You can also contact the Counseling Center and make an appointment to meet with a clinician who can listen to your concerns and help you determine your next steps.
+You can also contact the Center for Well-Being and make an appointment to meet with a clinician who can listen to your concerns and help you determine your next steps.

 Here are some resources for information about the nature of psychotherapy, to help you be an informed and self-reliant consumer: